-Maple Ridge/Pitt Meadows are ‘bedroom’ communities.
-This is a critical distinctive of these communities.
+Maple Ridge/Pitt Meadows are ‘bedroom’ communities – this is a critical distinctive.

-Housing is more affordable than other municipalities in Metro Vancouver (broadly comparable to Abbotsford).
-Most residents commute to work out of Maple Ridge/Pitt Meadows.
+Housing, being more affordable than other municipalities in Metro Vancouver (broadly comparable to Abbotsford), most residents commute to work out of Maple Ridge/Pitt Meadows.
 Former Mayor Ernie Daykin commented “68 per cent leave to work elsewhere and have at least an hour commute.”

 In the light of this reality, Roland Viprick Pastor at St. Paul’s Lutheran commented: “There is a real need to build ‘community’.
 Difficult to do with the ‘garage door’ mentality we have here.”